Narbonne Commune: Context

 Even before 1871, Narbonne was a town with a strong Republican tradition.
 In the 1870 constitutional referendum, the population voted “no” by 1,917 votes to 1,494, while the national vote for Napoleon III was over 80%.
-The proclamation of the Republic after the defeat of Sedan was therefore received with joy.

-Political life was polarized around two clubs: the Union club of conservative opinion, and the Lamourguier club, a place for republican meetings and information.
-The Lamourguier club met in the disused Lamourguier church.
-In January 1871, the Lamourguier club was renamed the “ Revolution Club ”.
-Baptiste Limouzy was elected club president, and declared: “To reach the Republic, we must go through the Revolution”.

-On March 12, Émile Digeon, a journalist with La Fraternité in Carcassonne and a Republican deported to Algeria following the coup d'état of December 1851, spoke at the Revolution Club.
+On March 12, 1871, Émile Digeon, a journalist with La Fraternité in Carcassonne and a Republican deported to Algeria following the coup d'état of December 1851, spoke at the Revolution Club.
 In front of an audience of 2,000, he gave a revolutionary socialist speech, calling for the arming of the National Guard and the adoption of the red flag.

 News of the Paris insurrection on March 18, 1871, triggered a wave of solidarity within the Revolution Club, which then attempted to involve the town in the revolutionary movement.
 If the revolutionaries in Narbonne wanted to establish the Commune, they initially thought they could do so without insurrection, by exerting political pressure on the town council.
 On March 23, a petition was drafted for the town council at a meeting attended by 1,600 people, calling for recognition of Paris's authority against Versailles, and the immediate arming of the National Guard.
 However, the municipal council refused to debate the motion proposed by Baptiste Limouzy, the only member of the club to sit on the municipal council.

 This left Narbonne's fervent republicans with no other option than insurrection.
 To achieve this, the Revolution Club sent Digeon a letter the very same day, urging him to go to Narbonne “in order to proclaim the central Commune of the arrondissement, with union to the government of Paris.”
 He arrived on the evening of the 23rd, and immediately went to the Lamourguier church to make a speech to the people of Narbonne.
 However, the following day, events were set in motion by the Narbonne Republicans alone.